lizmat/App-Rak/README.md

 --absolute
 ----------

 Flag.
-If specified with a trueish value indicates that whenever paths are shown, they will be shown as absolute paths.
-Defaults to `False`, which will cause paths to be shown as paths relative to the current directory.
+If specified indicates that whenever paths are shown, they will be shown as absolute paths.
+Defaults to `False`, which will cause paths to be produced as paths relative to the current directory.

 --after-context=N
 -----------------